Liberated Voices

 Whether experiencing their darkest hours or the brightest of spotlights, these artists of the first half of the 20th century shared a creative spark that reveals and revels in the inspirational spirit of the time.
 And in their own way, each work is a song of resistance against totalitarianism.

 In “Liberated Voices,” James Conlon and Cori Ellison honor the lives forever changed by the Nazi concentration camps with a program of stories and performances of the composers who fled or fell victim to them.
-Many of these artists were among the first — and can now be heard and remembered among the most engaging and imaginative — to fuse into classical symphony and song, producing both brilliant art music and a golden era of tunes for the theatrical stage and screen.
+Many of these artists were among the first — and can now be heard and remembered among the most engaging and imaginative — to fuse jazz into classical symphony and song, producing both brilliant art music and a golden era of tunes for the theatrical stage and screen.